substratusai/substratusai.github.io/docs/quickstart.md

 kubectl apply -f https://raw.githubusercontent.com/substratusai/substratus/main/examples/facebook-opt-125m/model.yaml
 ```

 A container build process is now running in the Substratus cluster.
-Let's also deploy the built model by applying a ModelServer manifest.
-ModelServer should start serving shortly after the Model build finishes (~3 minutes).
+Let's also deploy the built model by applying a Server manifest.
+Server should start serving shortly after the Model build finishes (~3 minutes).

 ```bash